HLR/DomiKnowS/docs/developer/QUERY.md

 #### DataNode creation

-When the builder recieve an update to
+When the builder recieve an update to a sensor whose concept's datanode are not yet initiated, the builder will create them first.

 The *value* determine how many new DataNodes are created.
+If the value is a list, then datanodes are created based on the length of the list.
+If the value is a tensor, then datanodes are created based on the first dimension of the tensor.
+Each datanode will be initiated with an index which indicated its matching with elements in the list or "row" in the tensor.

 The *value* cannot be **None** otherwise the *set* method logs an error and returns.